mawinkler/playground-one/docs/getting-started/life-cycle.md

     ```

     This will prepare all available configurations.
 No changes done in the clouds yet.
 You only need to init once after cloning the repository.

+    If you have changed Playground Ones main configuration using `pgo --config` please rerun `pgo --init all` again to apply eventual changes to the configurations.

 2. To create the VPC and Network run